senushidinara/AI-IDEAGEN-/README.md

 ```

 ### Component Breakdown:
-*   **`App.tsx`**: The heart of the application.
+*   **`App.tsx`**: The ❤️ of the application.
 It acts as the central controller, managing the overall state (like the list of clips, API key status, and current app status: 'editing', 'generating', 'merging', 'done') and orchestrating the interactions between all other components and services.
-*   **`geminiService.ts`**: This is the dedicated API layer.
+*   **`geminiService.ts`**: The dedicated 📡 API layer.
 It contains all the logic for communicating with the Google Gemini APIs for video and speech generation.
 It also houses utility functions like file-to-base64 conversion and creating WAV file headers for the raw audio data.
-*   **`ffmpegService.ts`**: The client-side video powerhouse.
+*   **`ffmpegService.ts`**: The client-side video 🪄 powerhouse.
 This service dynamically loads the `ffmpeg.wasm` library on demand and contains the complex logic for stitching video and audio clips together into the final output file, right in the user's browser.
 *   **`/components`**: This directory contains all the modular React components that make up the UI, such as the `Storyboard` (which lists all clips), the `ClipForm` (the editor for a single clip), the `LoadingIndicator`, and the final `VideoPlayer`.
 This separation keeps the UI logic clean and maintainable.

 </details>